Your GP can often diagnose allergic rhinitis from your symptoms and medical history.

 You may need a:

-- nasal endoscopy – your doctor looks inside your nose using an endoscope (a thin tube with a light and video camera at the end)
+- nasal endoscopy - your ear nose and throat (ENT) doctor looks inside your nose using an endoscope

 - CT scan - a scan that uses x-rays and a computer to create detailed images of the inside of the body